samjesus8/frameworks_and_languages_module/technical_report.md

     }
     ```

-- THe main benefits of this feature is that it heavily reduces debugging & development time, as it helps catch type-related errors early in the development process, which in return makes your code more robust.
+- The main benefits of this feature is that it heavily reduces debugging & development time, as it helps catch type-related errors early in the development process, which in return makes your code more robust.

-    - Documentation - typescript for JavaScript programmers TypeScript.
+Documentation - typescript for JavaScript programmers TypeScript.
 Available at: https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html (Accessed: 04 January 2024).

 Client Framework Features
 -------------------------